-We rely and expect to continue to rely on third parties for the manufacture of materials for our clinical trials and our research activities, preclinical and clinical development.
+We rely and expect to continue to rely on third parties for the manufacture of materials for our clinical trials, research activities and preclinical development.
 We expect to rely on third parties for commercial manufacture if any of our product candidates receive marketing approval.
 We do not currently have a long-term agreement with any of the third-party manufacturers we currently use to provide preclinical and clinical trial materials, and we purchase any required materials on a purchase order basis.
 Certain of these manufacturers are critical to our production and the loss of these manufacturers, or an inability to obtain quantities at an acceptable cost or quality, could delay, prevent or impair our ability to timely conduct preclinical studies or clinical trials, and would materially and adversely affect our development and commercialization efforts.
-For example, in 2022, we began to manufacturer uzasvir, the product candidate we licensed in December 2021 from Merck.
-Until such time, if ever, as we have successfully manufactured a sufficient quantity of ruzasvir clinical trial material, we will be unable initiate patient enrollment in the planned HCV clinical trials of the combination of bemnifosbuvir and ruzasvir.